Emergency Senior Services

 Preapplication Coordination

-The Illinois Department on Aging (IDoA) will be issuing Emergency Assistance Services (ESS) grants to Care Coordination Units (CCUs) to address emergency and supportive gap-filling needs for qualifying individuals aged 60 and over (as well as APS clients ages 18-59) having limited financial resources and living in home and community settings to assist with identified needs in an effort to stabilize the individual's home and community-based placement.
+The Illinois Department on Aging (IDoA) will be issuing Emergency Senior Services (ESS) grants to Care Coordination Units (CCUs) to address emergency and supportive gap-filling needs for qualifying U.S. citizens or legal alien individuals residing in Illinois aged 60 and over (as well as APS clients ages 18-59) having limited financial resources and living in home and community settings to assist with identified needs in an effort to stabilize the individual's home and community-based placement.
 Allocation levels are determined by the CCU with approval by the Department.
 CCUs must adhere to all IDoA grant guidance and utilization requirements.

 Application Procedures